 A more fair way to look at these signals would be from a positive point of view, such as all signals are helpful and necessary to make sense of your search results.
 If there is something wrong with a signal, that should then be described further.
 They are presented as a negative thing.

 Signals in this list include things such as the location and language of the user.
 Google must filter results based on your location and language, it’s absolutely necessary to present what’s relevant to you, and in a language that you speak.

 As far back as I can remember, Facebook information has been filtered.
 Every so often filters are changed and privacy is modified, it’s business as usual and to be expected when using a commercial service, and they warn you.

-Eli brings up a point that his more conservative friends were slowly filtered out of his feed.
-This happened because he clicked on more of his liberal friends links, and less on conservative friends links.
+Eli mentions that his more conservative friends were slowly filtered out of his feed.
+This happened because he clicked on more of his liberal friends’ links and less on his conservative friends’ links.

 The filtering happened on the human side, but the computer side noticed the pattern and tried to adjust accordingly, this sounds beneficial to me as long as I have the last say.